Kikketer/arcade-vikingsoffour/README.md

 ## Crazy Idea Pile

+- For now simply move streight and "land" to invade the settlement
 - What if we had two arcade boxes, 4 player each and battled each-other?
+- A larger area including turning

 #### Metadata (used for search, rendering)